Colombia - Indigenous communities ask IACHR’s intervention to prevent irreparable damage from mining in Guajira Province

 en es fr

-The Paradero and la Gran Parada Wayúu communities, the “La Guajira le Habla al País” (Guajira Talks to the Country) initiative, and CAJAR (the Colectivo de Abogados José Alvear Restrepo, or José Alvear Restrepo Lawyer’s Collective) call upon the Inter-American Commission for Human Rights (IACHR) to order the Colombian government to take precautionary measures so as to guarantee emergency protection of the rights of communities in La Guajira.
+The Paradero and la Gran Parada Wayúu communities, the “La Guajira le Habla al País” (Guajira Talks to the Country) initiative, and CAJAR (the Colectivo de Abogados José Alvear Restrepo, or José Alvear Restrepo Lawyer’s Collective) called on the Inter-American Commission for Human Rights (IACHR) to order the Colombian government to take precautionary measures so as to guarantee emergency protection of the rights of communities in La Guajira.
 These communities are threatened with irreversible damage caused by the diversion of the Bruno stream to make way for the expansion of the largest open pit coal mine in Latin America.
 The mining concession is owned by Anglo American, Glencore, and BHP.
-The environmental and climate impacts of the diversion have endangered the lives of local indigenous communities and destroyed the fragile tropical dry forest ecosystem.
+The environmental and climate impacts of the diversion have endangered the lives of local Indigenous communities and destroyed the fragile tropical dry forest ecosystem.
 All of this is taking place in the context of a water and climate crisis.

-The Facts
+The facts

 After several decades of unfettered expansion, the mega mine has dried up, diverted, and polluted several water sources and aquifers.
 This has impacted the water and hydrogeological systems and worsened the water and climate crises that were already affecting the area.
-This has resulted in systematic discrimination and human rights violations as well as major damage to the ecosystem (some of which is permanent and irreparable).
+This has resulted in systematic discrimination and human rights violations as well as major damage to the ecosystem, some of which is permanent and irreparable.

-Faced with this situation, local communities have turned to judicial bodies for help in protecting their rights.
+Faced with this situation, local communities turned to judicial bodies for help in protecting their rights.
 In 2019, Colombia’s Constitutional Court recognised a threat to the communities’ water, health and food rights.
 The ruling ordered the government and mining company to carry out another viability study.
 The study had to account for the mega mine’s combined impact on cultural relations and climate change.
 It also ordered the rerouting of the Bruno stream to its natural course.
-But the ruling has not been respected and the Bruno river continues to flow on the altered course, and runs the risk of being used for mining activities.
+But the ruling has not been respected and the Bruno river continues to flow on the altered course, and risks being used for mining activities.
 In addition, the multinationals filed a request for a reversal of judgement against the Colombian government, in an attempt to apply pressure to get approval for their plan to use the stream.

 The action